KEY TAKEAWAYS

 Are there any age restrictions for visitors’ insurance with pre-existing condition coverage?

 Yes, there are often age restrictions for visitors’ insurance with pre-existing condition coverage.
-Many insurance providers limit coverage for pre-existing conditions to visitors under a certain age, typically between 69 and 79 years old, depending on the insurer.
+Many insurance providers limit coverage for pre-existing conditions and offer pre-existing condition coverage up to age 85 years, such as Manulife, while some offer only till 79, like Travelance.

 What should I do if my insurance claim is denied due to a pre-existing condition?

-If your insurance claim is denied due to a pre-existing condition, first review the policy to check if your visitors’ health insurance plan had a pre-existing condition coverage.
+If your insurance claim is denied due to a pre-existing condition, first review the policy to check if your visitors’ health insurance plan has pre-existing condition coverage.
 Contact your insurer for a detailed explanation and gather supporting documentation like medical records.

 If you believe the denial is incorrect, submit a formal appeal with additional evidence.
 Consider consulting an insurance specialist or lawyer in special cases of unlawful denial.